 The visit also took the Minister and his delegation the China Academy of Space Technology where they were shown various satellites that have been launched.

-NIGCOMSAT Signs MOU with NGF10th February 2016
+NIGCOMSAT Signs MOU with NGF

 Another milestone was achieved by the Nigerian Communications Satellite (NIGCOMSAT) Limited when on Wednesday, February 10, 2016 a Memorandum of Understanding (MoU) was signed with the Nigeria Governors’ Forum (NGF) which is aimed at strengthening the use of satellite applications in social service delivery to the nation especially the rural populace.
 The event took place at the Secretariat of NGF in Abuja.